greenboxal/doggohub/doc/administration/high_availability/redis.md

-# Configuring Redis for GitLab HA
+# Configuring Redis for DoggoHub HA

 >
-Experimental Redis Sentinel support was [Introduced][ce-1877] in GitLab 8.11.
+Experimental Redis Sentinel support was [Introduced][ce-1877] in DoggoHub 8.11.
 Starting with 8.14, Redis Sentinel is no longer experimental.
 If you've used it with versions `< 8.14` before, please check the updated documentation here.